WUSTL-Biol4220/home/labs/lab_11.md

 That's all we'll cover in this tutorial.
 Later labs may use RIS to assemble raw sequence data into genomes.
 You are certainly encouraged to use RIS or other server resources to complete your course project.

+For more advanced tutorials on file transfer involving RIS, visit: https://docs.ris.wustl.edu/doc/storage/03_storage.html#moving-data-into-the-storage-service.

 ---

-Clone the Lab 12 repo to the cluster, then commit and push `history > history.txt` to the cloned repo to complete the assignment.
+Clone the Lab 11 repo to the cluster, then commit and push `history > history.txt` to the cloned repo to complete the assignment.